Neurrone/personal-knowledge-base/notes/marshaks-table.md

-# Under, On And Above The Table
+# Marshak's Table

 This is from Marshak's work on covert processes.

+Certain things are under, On And Above The Table in conversations.

 * *Overt*: this is what goes on the table for discussion because people in the organization assess it to be legitimate or acceptable.
 This depends on the individuals and the organization.
 * *Covert*: topics that can't be discussed openly are knocked off the table but do not go away.
 They continue to exist.
 The 5 places where covert processes manifest are: